cityu-lm/bnpy-win/README.md

 # Target Audience

-Primarly, we intend **bnpy** to be a platform for researchers.
+Primarly, we intend **bnpy-win** to be a platform for researchers on Windows platforms.
 By gathering many learning algorithms and popular models in one convenient, modular repository, we hope to make it easier to compare and contrast approaches.
-We also hope that the modular organization of **bnpy** enables researchers to try out new modeling ideas without reinventing the wheel.
+We also hope that the modular organization of **bnpy-win** enables researchers to try out new modeling ideas without reinventing the wheel.